Gir National Park: Asiatic lion

 The Asiatic lion's habitat is dry scrub land and open deciduous forest.
 The lion population increased from 411 individuals in 2010 to 674 in 2020, and all of them live in or around Gir National Park.

 In 1900 it was estimated that the population was as low as 100, and the Asiatic lion was declared a protected species.
 A census in 1936 recorded 289 animals.
 The first modern-day count of lions was done by Mark Alexander Wynter-Blyth, the principal of Rajkumar College, Rajkot and R.S.
-Dharmakumarsinhji sometime between 1948 and 1963; and a further survey, in 1968, recorded that since 1936 numbers had fallen to 162.
+Dharmakumarsinhji sometime between 1948 and 1963;

 Even though the Gir Forest is well protected, there are instances of Asiatic lions being poached.
 They have also been poisoned in retaliation for attacking livestock.
 Some of the other threats include floods, fires and the possibility of epidemics and natural calamities.
-Gir nonetheless remains the most promising long term preserve for them.
+Gir nonetheless remains the most promising long-term preserve for them.

 During a prolonged drought from 1899 to 1901, lions attacked livestock and people beyond the Gir Forest.
 After 1904, the rulers of Junagadh compensated livestock losses.
 Today, the lions in Gir National Park rarely attack people.

 Lion conservation

 The Lion Breeding Programme creates and maintains breeding centres.
 It also carries out studies of the behaviour of the Asiatic lions and also practices artificial insemination.
 One such centre has been established in the Sakkarbaug Zoo at the district headquarters of Junagadh, which has successfully bred about 180 lions.
 A total of 126 pure Asiatic lions have been given to zoos in India and abroad.

 The census of lions takes place every five years.
 Previously indirect methods like using pugmarks of the lion were adopted for the count.
 However, during the census of April 2005 (which originally was scheduled for 2006, but was advanced following the reports and controversy over vanishing tigers in India), "Block-Direct-Total Count" method was employed with the help of around 1,000 forest officials, experts and volunteers.
 It means that only those lions were counted that were "spotted" visually.
 Use of "live bait" (a prey that is alive and used as a bait) for the exercise, though thought to be a traditional practice, was not used this time.
 The reason believed to be behind this is the Gujarat High Court ruling of 2000 against such a use of animals.

 During the 2010 census 'The Cat Women of Gir Forest' counted more than 411 lions in the park, and 523 in 2015.
-The women who do the counting are of traditional Muslim tribes in neighboring villages.
-There are over 40 women van raksha sahayaks, who seek only to protect the animals of the park.
+The women who do the counting are from traditional tribes in neighbouring villages.